code-ee/bash_hacks/README.md

 # Welcome to bash hacks!
-Below, you'll find the list of programs with their respective readme files.
+Below, you'll find the list of programs with their respective README files.

 --------------------------------------